 The lens barrel is of moderate weight, made of metal.
 The lens mount is metallic.
-The focusing ring is wide and finely ribbed in order to provide a good grip and prevent slippage of fingers.
-It is well damped and rotates smoothly in manual focus mode.
+Both the rubberized zoom ring and metallic focusing ring rotate smoothly and are finely ribbed in order to provide a good grip and prevent slippage of fingers.
+The physical length remains constant both with zooming and focusing.

 The focusing ring is not physically coupled with the focusing mechanism and works electronically (focus-by-wire) - turning of the ring actuates an electric motor that moves the focusing group of the lens to the proper position to achieve sharp focus.